 - This section may also provide information about whether the material is a HAZARDOUS SUBSTANCE.
 Check 49 CFR 172.101 Appendix A to see if the material or its components are listed.
 If the material is being shipped at a quantity equal or above the listed RQ, the material is a hazardous substance and must be identified as such on the package and shipping document.
 It may also be identified as a Marine Pollutant (MP).

 - Check the Dangerous Goods List (IMDG 3.2 Columns 1 and 2) for the UN NUMBER and PROPER SHIPPING NAME listed in all caps.
 This is the name used to identify the material on the package when required and the dangerous goods documentation (transport document).
-If special provision 274 or 318 is listed in Column 6, the technical name must be shown in parenthesis with the proper shipping name.
+If special provision 274 or 318 is listed in Column 6, the technical name must be shown in parenthesis in association with the proper shipping name.

 - The Dangerous Goods List in the IMDG Code is sorted by UN Number.
 If the UN number is not provided, look up the proper shipping name in the index at the end of Volume 2, then look up the UN number in the Dangerous Goods List.